-AS297 Capstone Seminar - 3
+AS297 Capstone Seminar - 3 (2 lecture, 1 tutorial)

 Culmination of course work in the Anishinaabe Studies degree program.
 The course provides students the opportunity to conduct small-scale individual projects or expand upon projects conducted during their course work and to polish skills needed for transferring to a four-year degree program or entering the work force.
 Prerequisites: sophomore status, completion or concurrent enrollment in EN202.
+(Course fee.)